IsaiahIruoha/Canadian-Tech-And-Business-Internships-Summer-2025/README.md

 Welcome to a collection of **technology** and **business/finance** related internships for the **Summer 2025** term in Canada!

-This repository serves as a hub for internship opportunities in Canada, specifically tailored for individuals interested in roles related to **technology** and **business**, as well as related fields.
+This repository serves as a hub for internship opportunities in Canada, specifically tailored for individuals interested in roles related to **technology** (Software Engineering, Data Science, Quantitative Analysis, etc) and **business** (Banking, Trading, Accounting, etc), as well as related fields.
 Internship postings will be regularly updated, and contributions from the community are highly encouraged.

 Thanks to [jenndryden](https://github.com/jenndryden/Canadian-Tech-Internships-Summer-2024) and [alenchen4](https://github.com/AlanChen4/Summer-2024-SWE-Internships) who maintain similar repositories from previous years for the inspiration.